hjgode/TotalFreedomDataEdit/app/doc/usage.md

     ]A0=>(.*)=>Aim Id matches for: $1;

 will output the data with the prefix "Aim Id matches: " only for barcode with AimID "]A0".

+##### The regex

+The regex field defines the pattern to be searched for in the input data.

+##### The replacment

+The replacement defines the output for scanned data if the regex pattern matches.

 # To escape or not escape characters?